-Access to Information in Digital Format

-Academic freedom is dependent on a researcher's ability not only to gain access to information but also to explore ideas and knowledge without fear of surveillance or interference.
+A. Access to Information in Digital Format Academic freedom is dependent on a researcher's ability not only to gain access to information but also to explore ideas and knowledge without fear of surveillance or interference.
 Historically, scholars have gained access to published and often to unpublished research materials through college and university libraries.
-Increasingly nowadays, electronic communications technologies permit libraries to offer access to a far broader array of materials than in the past, through a wide variety of online databases.
-Some online catalogs, designed to replicate social media, now allow users to leave notations and reviews of catalogued materials that can be viewed around the world.
+Electroniccommunications technologies have permitted many libraries to offer access to a far broader array of materials than in the past through a wide variety of online databases.
+Some online catalogs, designed to replicate social media, now allow users to leave notations and reviews of cataloged materials that can be viewed around the world.

-To be sure, as Robert M. O'Neil has noted, "[a]lthough a university does to some degree control a scholar's recourse to print materials by its management of library collections, . . . the potential for limitation or denial of access is vastly greater when the institution maintains and therefore controls the gateway to the Internet."
-Colleges and universities certainly are entitled to restrict access to their library resources, including electronic resources, to faculty, students, staff, and other authorized users, including alumni and recognized scholars from other institutions, in accordance with policies adopted by the institution with the participation of faculty.
+To be sure, as O'Neil has noted, "[a]lthough a university does to some degree control a scholar's recourse to print materials by its management of library collections, . . . the potential for limitation or denial of access is vastly greater when the institution maintains and therefore controls the gateway to the Internet."4 Colleges and universities certainly are entitled to restrict access to their library resources, including electronic resources, to faculty members, staff members, students, and other authorized users, such as alumni and recognized scholars from other institutions, in accordance with policies adopted by the institution with the participation of the faculty.
 But the extent to which access to electronic materials may be limited is not always under the control of the library or even of the institution.
 Third-party vendors may seek to impose restrictions on access that go beyond those claimed by the institution itself, and such restrictions are rarely defined by faculty governance structures.
-Those vendors may also impose auditing requirements that are conflict with librarians' duties to respect and protect the confidentiality of patrons.
+Those vendors may also impose auditing requirements that are in tension with librarians' obligations to respect the confidentiality of patrons.

-Concerns about access were heightened in early 2013 following the tragic suicide of open-access advocate Aaron Swartz.
-In 2011, a federal grand jury had indicted Swartz for the alleged theft of millions of journal articles through the JSTOR account of the Massachusetts Institute of Technology (MIT).
-Swartz reportedly wanted to make all of those articles freely available.
-Authorities charged that he had used an MIT guest account, even though he did not have a legal right to do so.
-At the time of his death Swartz faced the prospect of millions of dollars in fines and legal costs and decades in prison, if he had been convicted.
-Despite reports that he had suffered from depression, most observers believe that his legal troubles led to his suicide.
+Concerns about access were heightened in early 2013 following the tragic suicide of openaccess advocate Aaron Swartz.
+In 2011, a federal grand jury had indicted Swartz for the theft of millions of journal articles through the ISTOR account of the Massachusetts Institute of Technology.
+It was thought that Swartz had wanted to make all of those articles freely available.
+Authorities charged him with having used an MIT guest account, even though he did not have a legal right to do so.
+At the time of his death, Swartz faced millions of dollars in fines and legal costs and decades in prison if convicted.
+He reportedly had suffered from depression, but there was speculation that his legal troubles led to his suicide.